Table of contents

 Source: SQM Research

-Sydney’s auction clearance rates are a good indicator of the depth of buyer and seller sentiment and 2024, has started the year strongly.
+Sydney’s auction clearance rates are a good indicator of the depth of buyer and seller sentiment and auction clearance rates have been strong throughout 2024 suggesting more price increases are ahead.

 While the data is insightful, as we know, Sydney’s market is not a one-size-fits-all property market.